notkmhn/archer-c3200-tools/README.md

 # archerc3200-tools
 A collection of tools to aid in modifying TP-Link Archer C3200 configuration backups.
+For information about how and why this collection came to be, [read this blog post](https://rb9.nl/posts/2021-03-12-running-software-on-soho-router/).

 Based on [tpconf_bin_xml](https://github.com/sta-c0000/tpconf_bin_xml) and inspired by [pwn2learn's writeup on rooting The TL-WR902AC](https://pwn2learn.dusuel.fr/blog/unauthenticated-root-shell-on-tp-link-tl-wr902ac-router/).

 ## Prerequisites